In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Most testing companies will ask you to sign an informed consent before you take the test.
-The more trusted ones will get you to sign if they have other plans with your DNA.
+Most testing companies will ask you to sign an informed consent form before you take the test.
+The more trustworthy companies may get you to sign additional documents if they have other plans with your DNA.

 If you agree, this could mean they have control over the following:

 Health insurance companies and employers can access your DNA data.
-You might be worried that negative results (like an increased risk to disease) can affect your:
+You might be worried that negative results (like an increased risk of disease) can affect your:

-However, there is now a law that protects you against discrimination.
-The Genetic Information Nondiscrimination Act (GINA) prevents employers and insurance companies from making decisions based on your DNA information.
+However, there are several laws that protect you against discrimination.
+The Genetic Information Nondiscrimination Act (GINA), for example, prevents employers and insurance companies from making decisions based on your DNA information.

 The Future of Privacy Forum (FPF) is also working on protecting consumers.2